 Let’s talk about Bitcoin and Cryptocurrencies as if I’m just your friend, or neighbor…not like an expert with big words.
 First, what is bitcoin?

 So where do you start?

 Join Coinbase as a first step…plus use my link and get free $10 in Bitcoin!
 According to my friend at bitcoin prime, Coinbase is an online Cryptocurrency bank/store and made in the USA!
 You can buy, sell, or just hold your crypto there.
+With the help of an AI crypto trading bot similar to the ones at immediate connect, traders can take advantage of these micro price movements and potentially generate significant profits.
 More specifically, they have many coin options: Bitcoin, Etherium, Bitcoin Cash, and Litcoin etc. Here’s some info on each of the above four coins:

 Etherium (ETH): Second most known coin at the moment, and carries a lot of potential for growth because of its ease in companies/apps building their infrastructure on it.
 There is no hard cap on how many coins are produced…so they can just make more, like the government does with dollars.
 Many that own bitcoin don’t like etherium, primarily because it’s not decentralized, so it’s easier to control and/or manipulate by those in charge.

 Litecoin (LTC): Cheaper, but the creator of this coin dumped all his holdings…so that can tell you where it may be headed.

 So, you log on to Coinbase, set up an account (takes some time) and you can buy many types of coins.
 You’re ready to begin!

 Before I forget!

 Transactions are NOT REVERSIBLE!
 Any blockchain development company will tell you that if you send or receive cryptocurrency and one little number of the address is off or wrong, you will lose the money in the transaction.
 It cannot be recovered.
 Oh, and do your own research.
 This is risky stuff!
 I’m just giving you my thoughts, but don’t be naive and just trust me…look around and do your due diligence!

 What’s the next step?